Post-Selection Inference for Generalized Linear Models with Many Controls: Monte Carlo

-We now examine the performance more systematically by varying This gives us 300 different data-generating processes, for each of which we performed 1000 Monte-Carlo simulations.
-In Figures \ref{Fig:alpha00}-\ref{Fig:alpha05} display the rejection frequencies of confidence regions with (nominal) significance level of 0.05 and in Figure \ref{Fig:RMSE} we display the root mean squared errors of the estimators of $\alpha_0$.
-The goal of this exercise is to verify numerically how good the uniformity claims derived in Corollaries \ref{cor:Uniformity1} and \ref{cor:Uniformity2} are, and also confirm that the previous conclusions continue to hold across a wide set of data-generating processes.
+We now examine the performance more systematically by varying This gives us 300 different dgps.
+For each dgp we performed 1000 Monte-Carlo simulations.
+Figures \ref{Fig:alpha00}-\ref{Fig:alpha05} display the rejection frequencies of confidence regions with (nominal) significance level of .05 and Figure \ref{Fig:RMSE} displays the root mean squared errors of the estimators of $\alpha_0$.
+The goal of this exercise is to verify numerically how good the uniformity claims derived in Corollaries \ref{cor:Uniformity1} and \ref{cor:Uniformity2} are, and also confirm that the previous conclusions continue to hold across a wide set of dgp.